DACA Student Loan

-Every year, thousands of students with DACA status graduate from high school and are faced with the daunting task of paying for college. for most, it seems like a financial impossibility to get student loans or grants.
-Most undocumented students don't even apply in the first place because they know that it'll just be a waste of their time.
+Every year, thousands of students with DACA status graduate from high school and are faced with the daunting task of paying for college.
+For most, it seems like a financial impossibility to get a student loan.
+Most undocumented students don't even apply in the first place because they think it'll just be a waste of their time.

-The burden falls on families to foot the bill – which is difficult considering immigrants aren’t eligible for federal student aid and many states offer very little in terms of state-based scholarships specifically for undocumented students.
+They turn to their families for financial assistance – which can be difficult considering immigrants aren't eligible for federal student aid, and many states offer very little in terms of state-based scholarships specifically for undocumented students.

 The good news is that doesn't have to be the case.
 There is hope for DACA students yet.
-There are private lenders that may be willing to loan money to a DACA student, which could go a long way towards paying off their college debt.
+There are private lenders that offer DACA student loans, which could go a long way towards paying for college.

 The Deferred Action for Childhood Arrivals, or DACA, is a system of protection from deportation provided by the U.S. government to illegal immigrant children who have made their life in America and never had any say about it.
 These people typically entered the States when they were minors without choice in the matter at the time.
 They eventually end up building a life here and so many are worried about where they'll go if DACA is taken away from them.

 President Obama's executive order allows DACA recipients to remain in the U.S., being granted a work permit, driver's license, and social security card.
 These "Dreamers" are so called because they were brought to America by their parents following the American Dream of building a life through dedication and hard work for their children.

 The U.S. Department of Homeland Security’s Deferred Action for Childhood Arrivals program gave Dreamers a form of protection and peace of mind, but it came with its challenges as well.
 One such challenge is securing financing from traditional banks, who remain wary about lending to DACA recipients because they may be considered “high-risk” clients.
 Despite these obstacles, there are still lenders who offer loans to DACA applicants in need of financial support for their education.